Koha-Community/kohadocs/source/cron_jobs.rst

 .. _rss-feeds-label:

-RSS Feeds
+RSS feeds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/rss/rss.pl

-Does: Produces an RSS XML document for any SQL query (not used for search results RSS feed). :ref:`Learn more <custom-rss-feeds-label>`.
+Does: produces an RSS XML document for any SQL query (not used for search results RSS feed). :ref:`Learn more <custom-rss-feeds-label>`.

 Frequency suggestion: hourly

 .. _authorities-browser-label:

-Authorities Browser
+Authorities browser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/build\_browser\_and\_cloud.pl

-Does: Generate content for authorities browse in OPAC
+Does: generates content for authorities browse in OPAC

 Required by: :ref:`OpacBrowser` system preference